Azure/azure-powershell/src/Resources/docs/hybrid-2019-03-01/Export-AzResourceGroup.md

   - `[TagValue <String>]`: The value of the tag to delete.
   - `[TenantId <String>]`: The tenant ID.
   - `[UpnOrObjectId <String>]`: The object ID or principal name of the user for which to get information.

+#### PARAMETER <IExportTemplateRequest>: Export resource group template request parameters.
+  - `[Option <String>]`: The export template options.
+A CSV-formatted list containing zero or more of the following: 'IncludeParameterDefaultValue', 'IncludeComments', 'SkipResourceNameParameterization', 'SkipAllParameterization'
+  - `[Resource <String[]>]`: The IDs of the resources to filter the export by.
+To export all resources, supply an array with single entry '*'.

 ## RELATED LINKS